StudioCherno/Hazel-Docs/src/HazelForEngineers/Scripting/Extending/InternalCalls.md

 ```

-Here you can see we define the internal call, it returns a `bool`, and takes in two parameters, the `entityID´ parameter is just for consistency here, all C# components have to pass the entity's ID to C++ so the engine can know what entity the component belongs to.
+Here you can see we define the internal call, it returns a `bool`, and takes in two parameters, the `ulong` parameter is just for consistency here, all C# components have to pass the entity's ID to C++ so the engine can know what entity the component belongs to.

-And it also takes our custom struct as an `out` parameter, this means that we expect C++ to write some data into this struct, but it can also read from it.
+And it also takes a pointer to our custom struct, this means that we expect C++ to write some data into this struct, but it can also read from it.

 That's really all you need to do in order to define the method in C#.
 Then in C++ we'll add this code:
 ```cpp